 If your site has a reverse proxy configuration review the set up instructions before updating DNS for your domain.

-- To the right of each domain, the “•••” button opens an overflow menu to access DNS information and certificates for that domain.
+- To the right of each domain, the “•••” button opens an overflow menu to access DNS information for that domain.

 A Records for root domains and